PepaonDrugs/playitgg-docker/README.md

 ---
 ## TODO:

-- [ ] Move to Alpine or Distroless for optimized image
+- [ ] Move ARM and ARMv7 Builds to Alpine